shizuo-kaji/ricci-flow/README.md

 yields a final mesh dome_final.ply in the conformal class with a constant edge weight 1.0.

+## Direct optimisation of the metric without conformality
+The following optimise edge length directly to have the specified uniform curvature of 0.1 while fixing the boundary vertices.

+    python ricci_flow.py dome.ply -lb -Ki 0.1 -ot edge -e

+This is slower and allows no control on the conformal class.
+In most cases, the final embedding is not good since the triangle inequality is ignored.
+But it may offer better control over the boundary for certain cases.

 ## Limitation

 Ricci flow converges to give a metric with target cuvatures if the target curvatures are _admissible_.

+# Some background

+The problem of finding a mesh with desired properties (such as specified curvatures) can often reduces to an optimisation problem.
+A straightforward way to design a cost function is to use vertex positions as free variables.
+However, such a cost function can have many local minima and hard to optimise.
+The two main ideas here are
+- splitting the optimisation into two stages: first, optimise the metric of the mesh and then optimise the vertex positions.
+- and the change of free variables: the metric can be determined by edge lengths, circle packing radii, or conformal factors.

+There can be different embeddings of a mesh with specified metric (edge lengths); Cauchy's rigidity holds only for convex meshes.
+On the other hand, a metric is (almost) uniquely determined by the curvature.
+The above splitting picks out the non-convex part.

+The space of feasible metrics is complicated ddue to the triangle inequality.
+On the other hand, the space of circle packing radius (resp. conformal factors) is Euclidean and suitable for optimisation.

 # Files